Altitude Illness Advice for the Trekker

 For mild symptoms, one can stay at the same altitude to see if symptoms will resolve and ascend when symptoms have resolved completely.
-Diamox can also be used to treat mild to moderate symptoms.
+Diamox 250mg two or three times a day can be used to treat mild-moderate symptoms.
 If symptoms persist or worsen at this altitude, descent is required.

-For severe symptoms of HACE or HAPE, descent must begin immediately whenever feasible.
+For severe symptoms with HACE or HAPE, descent must begin immediately whenever feasible.
 Helicopter evacuation may be essential for descent unless there is rapid improvement with medical treatment and walking down is feasible.
 Physical exertion even when it is for descent can be detrimental for patients with HAPE.
 Severe HAPE patients should be carried down if helicopter evacuation is not possible.

-Other treatment modalities to help during descent-
+Other treatment modalities to help through during descent-

 Three golden rules to avoid dying from altitude illness:

-2. Never ascend to sleep at a new altitude with any symptoms of AMS.
+- Never ascend to sleep at a new altitude with any symptoms of AMS.

-3. Descend if your symptoms are getting worse while resting at the same altitude.
+- Descend if your symptoms are getting worse while resting at the same altitude.